vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 [[319]]

 • Baidalavrata.
 "Catlike observance," concealing one's malice or evil designs under the garb of piety or virtue.
 The allusion is to a characterístic story of a cat which after infusing confidence into the rats by a show of assumed piety, tries to destroy them by carefully preying on the stray ones.
-Manu gives the follow- ing definition of a Baidalavratika.
+Manu gives the following definition of a Baidalavratika.
 "One who vaunts his piety by carrying the flag of righteousness, who is always malicious and who is a religious hypocrite, deceiver of the world, fierce as a beast and a traducer of all, is known as a Baidalavratika."

 + Bakavritti.
 "Cranelike conduct,' religious hypocrisy.
 The reference is to the act of a crane which under the pretence of sleep watches the fish passing through an acqueduct till a big one passes when it suddenly pounces upon it.
-Manu defines a Bako- vratika thus :--
+Manu defines a Bakovratika thus :--
 " He is a dvija (twice-born) acting like the crane who (like a yogi) has a downward look, who is false and cruel, who is always bent on securing his own interest who is rogue and who is falsely modest."
 </details>